Some algebraic structures in KPZ universality: Dynamics on Gelfand-Tsetlin patterns and interacting particle systems

 In the next sections we will describe how we can construct processes on Gelfand-Tsetlin patterns compatible with the Pitman-Rogers theorem.

-\subsection{The role of Pieri identity, Branching rule and Intertwinning.}
+\subsection{The role of Pieri identity, Branching rule and Intertwining.}

 One difficulty in applying the Pitman-Rogers theorem is that one is often given dynamics recorded via $\mathbf{\Pi}$ (for example the dynamics described above coming from $\rsk$, Poissonian-RSK, Brownian-RSK, $q$-RSK and corresponding degenerations) and is requested to solve the intertwining equation $\bK\mathbf \Pi = \mathbf P \bK$ to find both kernels $\bK$ and $\mathbf P$.
-Often, the solution to this problem is based on error and trial guess work, starting from low rank cases, i.e. particle systems on $\GT$ patterns of small depths: two, three etc., until a pattern is recognised.
-Nevertheless, in many cases this procedure can be guided by certain structures that underlie special functions.
-Two such useful structures go under the names of {\bf Pieri rule} and {\bf Branching rule}.
+Often, the solution to this problem is based on trial and error guess work, starting from low rank cases, i.e. particle systems on $\GT$ patterns of small depths: two, three etc., until a pattern is recognised.
+Nevertheless, in many cases this procedure can be guided by certain structures that underlie special functions of representation theoretic origins (see Section \ref{basics}).
+Two such useful structures go by the names of the {\bf Pieri rule} and the {\bf Branching rule}.
 We will here explain their role through Schur functions and Poissonian-RSK dynamics.
 2mm {\bf Branching rule for Schur polynomials.} Schur polynomials $s_\gl(x)$ with parameters $x=(x_1,...,x_n)$ and shape variables $\gl=(\gl_1,...,\gl_n)$ can be written as